YanLUsername/pipeline-processor/README.md

 This project implements a pipelined MIPS32 processor using **Verilog**, designed as part of a university course on organization of digital computers, EECS112L.
 The processor demonstrates a basic RISC-style architecture with a multi-stage pipeline.

 Note: This is a simplified version of a project developed for EECS112L at the University of California, Irvine.
-Some files have been omitted.
+Many files have been omitted.
 To maintain academic integrity, only the most important components are shared.

 ### Key Features
 - Implements a **5-stage instruction pipeline**: